Filipa Azevedo: 2010–present: Festival da Canção and Eurovision Song Contest

 In early 2010 Azevedo was invited by SIC, a Portuguese TV channel, to be the main singer on a memorial record for the victims of the earthquake in Haiti, performing renditions of We are the world (Band Aid), The Earth Song (Michael Jackson), and Imagine (John Lennon).

 She had already been asked by Augusto Madureira to sing his song at this year's Festival da Canção, ahead of a prospective bid to represent Portugal at Eurovision.
 The song was selected among the 30 acts for the quarter-finals, progressing with 23 other acts to the semi-finals.
 Azevedo performed as the fourth act of the first semi-final.
 She won the televote, earning a place in the final qualifier.

 In the final Azevedo faced a number of other prominent singers, including Catarina Pereira, Vanessa and Nuno Pinto.
 This time, she performed ninth and, despite placing only fourth in the popular vote, won the jury vote with 19 points and thereby won the competition.
 She performed the ballad Há dias assim (the English version of which was entitled "It's one of those days") at Eurovision 2010 in Oslo.

+In 2015, she appeared on The Voice Portugal.